 Takeaway: The Similarities Between Vertical Integration and Horizontal Integration

-Note that the critical difference between vertical integration and horizontal integration is that they are two different strategies that lead to different direction of expansion.
-As their names imply, vertical integration leads to a vertical expansion of an organization while a horizontal integration results in a horizontal expansion.
+Note that the critical difference between vertical integration and horizontal integration is that they are two different strategies that lead to two different directions of expansion.
+Based on their names alone, vertical integration leads to a vertical expansion of an organization while a horizontal integration results in a horizontal expansion.

 There are still similarities between the two.
-Remember that both vertical integration and horizontal integration strategies are similar in the sense that they enable an organization to maintain or promote its competitiveness through expansion.
+Remember that both vertical integration and horizontal integration strategies are similar in the sense that they enable an organization to maintain or promote its competitiveness through a more effective and efficient expansion.
+Both also represent two of the main motivations or reasons behind mergers and acquisitions.

 Both vertical integration and horizontal integration are also strategies for creating or increasing barriers to entry or for building economies of scale.
-When Applied Materials and Tokyo Electron, the two became the largest chip suppliers in the world.
-With their combined market shares and technological capabilities, they have creates economies of scale needed to produce more effectively and efficiently.
+Remember that the merger of Applied Materials and Tokyo Electron allowed them to combine their market shares and technological capabilities, thus creating economies of scale needed to produce more effectively and efficiently.